 Bearer: Albrecht Dürer.

-Coat of arms painted by me, highlighted with lights and shadows, outlined in Sable, with a rounded trapezoidal external shape and with a watercolor finish.
+Coat of arms painted by me, highlighted with lights and shadows, outlined in Sable, with a rounded trapezoidal outer contour and with a watercolor finishing.

 Coat of arms of Lukas Podlipny, Slovakia, emblazoned by me.
-These are canting arms, in Slovak, «lipa» ~ linden tree, and the surname Podlipný would mean «under the linden tree», «pod» ~ under, «lip-» ~ linden, hence the arched linden sprigs in the coat of arms and the blackbird beneath another linden sprig.
+His name, with the diacritical marks used in Slovak, is written as Lukáš Podlipný.
+These are canting arms, in Slovak, «lipa» ~ linden tree, and the surname Podlipný would mean «under the linden tree», «pod» ~ under, «lip-» ~ linden, hence the arched linden sprigs in the coat of arms.

 Style keywords: Outlined in sable, Illuminated, Rounded trapezoid and Watercolor.